OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

       ColorMapping = {
         File = asset.resource("path/to/colormap.cmap"),
-        -- Add a few parameter options, that will be the available options in the drop down -- menu in the user interface
+        -- Add a few parameter options, that will be the available options in the drop down -- menu in the user interface.
+The "name of parameter" is the name of the corresponding -- column in the dataset
         ParameterOptions = {
           -- Add a parameter with a predefined value range that should be used -- when this option is chosen